 Clinging to the northern limits of the world’s driest desert, Moquegua defies near zero annual rainfall by supporting a thriving wine industry and a valley full of green fields replete with grazing cows that look like they might have been peeled off the surface of northern France (it’s the rivers, you know).
-The town itself has a picturesque main square, but there is little else to detain you from a fleeting, but by...
-Read More
+The town itself has a picturesque main square surrounded by well-preserved colonial buildings and makes a very pleasant stopover on the way to or from the southern border.

 Top experiences in Moquegua